txalkan/docs.syron/components/token.md

 # Token

-The Syron US dollar (SYRON) is a stablecoin crafted as a digital fungible token, seamlessly usable on the Bitcoin network, Internet Computer and other platforms.
+The Syron Dollar (SUSD) is a stablecoin crafted as a digital fungible token, seamlessly usable on the Bitcoin network, Internet Computer, and other platforms.

 {% hint style="info" %}
 **What is a fungible token?**